 Emergency and Trauma Services

-• Admitted to acute care for further treatment and evaluation
+- Admitted to observation or acute care for further evaluation and treatment

 Hours